cea-hpc/phobos/doc/design/deletion_and_versioning.md

 an object is pushed to the storage system, its state is modified.
 Each state is identified by a number called __version__ number.
 This number is a strictly positive integer which is incremented each time a new version of the object is pushed.
-The highest this number is, the most recent the version is.
+The higher this number is, the more recent the version is.
 The value _0_ is not allowed and reserved for querying the latest existing __version__ with GET and GETMD calls.